abbreviatedman/spellbound/data/quotes.md

 161
 00:07:33,125 --> 00:07:36,356
-Oh, my gosh, this feels...
+Oh, my gosh, this feels…

 162
 00:07:36,359 --> 00:07:43,318